-Until the day I turned eleven years old, I didn’t truly understand the extent to which my grandfather went to protect us.
+Until the day I turned twelve years old, I didn’t truly understand the extent to which my grandfather went to protect us.
 While Michelle had dived into her studies and Richter into his Royal Guard training after the death of our mother, I was left to be guided by Stane.
 It was a surprise for many higher members of the Royal Guard, then, that neither Richter or Michelle were the first of the current generation of Lockhearts to oversee one of Stane’s interrogations.

 That honor was all mine.
 It was the most important lesson that my grandfather would ever teach me.

 I watched from behind a one-way mirror as my grandfather stepped into the interrogation room at the Royal Guard HQ.
 The interrogation room was five stories underground, hidden from all but the highest authority in the Royal Guard and inaccessible to all but them…and me.
 There wasn’t much.
 Just an operating table, a blinding white light looking down on it, and a pale, emaciated man spread, his limbs outstretched and bound to the table.